Azure/China-Data-Solutions/README-en.md

 # Data Analytics Industry Solutions How-To Guides
 Data analytics industry solutions are for transforming your data into business intelligence actions.
 Solution how-to guides contain all the necessary materials and instructions to guide how to deploy solutions to Azure China subscription.

-We provide 2 types of packages for customers and partners.
+We provide both source packages and demo packages for customers and partners.
-* Solution package - Solution package includes sample raw data, trained models and demo application (web app or PBI report).
-Solution package can be auto-deployed to Azure subscription directly follow the instructions of readme to help customers and partners understand how to build business scenarios with Azure services.
-Customers and partners can repalce the raw data, then modify the solution based on source code and scripts of solutions to build their Demo and PoC on demand.
+* Source package - Source package includes sample raw data, trained models and demo application (web app or PBI report).
+Source package can be easy deployed to Azure subscription directly by following the instructions in readme.
+With source package, customers and partners can easy understand how to build business scenarios with Azure services.
+Customers and partners can repalce the raw data with their real business data, and customize the solution to build their owned demo and PoC on demand.
 * Demo package - Demo package includes cooked data and demo application (web app or PBI report).
-Demo package can be deployed follow the instructions of readme to help customers and partners quick understand business scenarios.
-And customers and partners can also modify the demo application to present the business scenarios from different point of views.
+Demo package can be deployed by following the instructions in readme.
+With demo package, it helps customers and partners quick understanding business scenarios and capability of Azure services.
+They can also modify the demo application to present their business scenarios on their demand.

 ## Solutions for Media